philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 }
 -->

+* Intro
+* A Classic Problem
+* The Trouble with Events
+* What Can Go Wrong?
+* Why Do People Stop Event Propagation?
+  * Return False
+  * Performance
+* Is It Ever Okay to Stop Event Propagation?
+  * Prevent Default
+* Conclusion

 Imagine you have a leaky shower in your bathroom that desperately needs fixing.
 You search online to see if you can figure out how to do it yourself, and the top rated advice suggests you to seal off the pipe that leads to the shower.
 "I could do that!" you exclaim to yourself.
 So you get out your tools, seal the pipe, and voilà!
 The leak has stopped.

 Sounds crazy, right?
 I mean, there's the obvious problem that now you can't use your shower at all, but there are probably other issues as well.
 Maybe that pipe, after going to the shower, continued on to the kitchen or the laundry room.
 This "solution" has likely created more problems than it solved.